Legal status

 All patients must hold a valid medical cannabis card to purchase and possess medical cannabis products legally.

-Adult-use or recreational cannabis is not legal in Utah.
-Although many in Utah favor federal legalization, there are still stringent laws against its use in the state.
+Adult — or recreational cannabis — use is not legal in Utah.
+Although many in Utah favor federal legalization, there are still stringent laws against its use.

 It is illegal to grow cannabis in Utah.